Hades210/yuv-viewer/README.md

 - Single Step Backwards
 - Zoom In by a factor of 1..n
 - Zoom Out by a factor of 1..n
-- Display a 16x16 grid on top of a frame
+- Display a 16x16, 64x64, 256x256, 1024x1024 multiple-level grid on top of a frame
 - Dump Macro-Block-data to stdout for MB pointed to by mouse
 - Only display Luma data
 - Only display Cr data
 - Only display Cb data
+- Exchange Cr/Cb data
 - Interactive change width or height param on the fly for quickly when guess param of yuv file
 - Diff two files of the same size and format